A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Introduction

+Most existing FL paradigms~\cite{mcmahan2017communication,kairouz2019advances,yang2019federated,li2019federated} allow all participants to receive the same model in the end regardless of their contributions~(by their uploaded parameters/gradients).
+This may lead to an unfair outcome as the participants who contribute the most are rewarded equally with the ones who contribute nothing.
+In practice, there may be a number of reasons for why the contributions differ, one reason is the divergence in the quality of the local data of different participants~\cite{zhao2019privacy}. ~\citep{FL2019} presented a motivating example for collaborative fairness: larger banks~(for fear of not being compensated fairly) may refuse to collaborate with smaller banks who have smaller client base and thus less high-quality data.

-For robustness, the conventional FL framework~\cite{mcmahan2017communication} is potentially vulnerable to adversaries and free-riders as it does not have any safeguard mechanisms.
-The follow-up works considered robustness from different lens~\cite{blanchard2017machine,fung2018mitigating,bernstein2019signsgd,yin2018byzantine}, but none of them can provide comprehensive supports for all the three types of attacks (targeted poisoning, untargeted poisoning and free-riders) considered in this work.
+In terms of adversarial robustness, the conventional FL framework~\cite{mcmahan2017communication} is potentially vulnerable to adversaries and free-riders as it does not offer any safeguard mechanisms.
+The follow-up works considered robustness from different lens~\cite{blanchard2017machine,fung2020sybils,bernstein2019signsgd,yin2018byzantine}, but none of them can provide comprehensive supports for all the three types of attacks (targeted poisoning, untargeted poisoning and free-riders) considered in this work.

-In summary, our contributions include: \begin{itemize} \item We propose a \emph{Robust and Fair Federated Learning}~(RFFL) framework to address both collaborative fairness and Byzantine robustness in FL. \item RFFL addresses these two issues by using a reputation system to iteratively calculate the contributions of the participants and rewarding them with different models of performance commensurate with their contributions. \item Under mild conditions, both the server model and participants' local models in RFFL can converge to the optimum in expectation. \item Extensive experiments on various datasets demonstrate that our RFFL achieves competitive accuracy and high fairness, and is robust against all the three types of attacks investigated in this work. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item We propose a \emph{Robust and Fair Federated Learning}~(RFFL) framework to simultaneously achieve collaborative fairness and adversarial robustness. \item RFFL utilizes a reputation system to iteratively calculate participants' contributions and reward participants accordingly with different models of performance commensurate with their contributions. \item Extensive experiments on benchmark datasets demonstrate that our RFFL can achieve high fairness and is very robust against all the investigated attacks (eg. targeted poisoning, untargeted poisoning and free-riders) while maintaining competitive predictive accuracy. \end{itemize}